scalalandio/chimney/docs/docs/supported-transformations.md

 ## Types with manually provided constructors

+If you cannot use a public primary constructor to create the target type, is NOT a Scala collection, `Option`, `AnyVal`, ... but is e.g.:

+  - a type using a smart constructor
+  - a type which has multiple constructors and you need to point which one you want to use
+  - abstract type defined next to an abstract method that will instantiate it
+  - non-`sealed` `trait` where you want to pick one particular implementation for your transformation

-If your type cannot be constructed with a public primary constructor, is not a Scala collection, Option, `AnyVal`, etc BUT you do know a way of constructing this type using a method - or handwritten lambda - you can point to that method.
+AND you do know a way of constructing this type using a method - or handwritten lambda - you can point to that method.
 Then Chimney will try to match the source type's getters against the method's parameters by their names:

 !!! example